ParallelMaths/parallel/pages/7-07-optimise-pizza-money.md

 ---

-There 4! ways to arrange a 4-letter alphabet, which is 24 or (4 × 3 × 2 × 1) possibilities.
+There are 4! ways to arrange a 4-letter alphabet, which is 24 or (4 × 3 × 2 × 1) possibilities.
 :::

 ::: problem id=5_2 marks=1